llvm/llvm-project/llvm/docs/LangRef.rst

 profile.

-When used with profile based optimization allows to change program behaviour deppending on the code hotness.
+When used with profile based optimization allows to change program behaviour depending on the code hotness.

 Arguments:
 """"""""""